Weather forecast for Saturday in Azerbaijan announced

 Baku.
-29 September.
-REPORT.AZ/ On September 30, the weather will be mostly dry in Baku and Absheron peninsula.
+13 January.
+REPORT.AZ/ Some places in Baku and Absheron peninsula will be rainy on Saturday, the weather in the afternoon will be changeable cloudy, mainly rainless.

-Report was informed in the National Hydrometeorology Department of the Ministry of Ecology and Natural Resources (MENR).
+Report was informed in the National Hydrometeorology Department of the Ministry of Ecology and Natural Resources.
+According to the information, on January 14, intensifying north-west wind will be replaced with north-east wind.

-But in the first half of the day, some areas of the peninsula will be rainy.
-North-west wind will be replaced with the south-east wind in afternoon.

 Samirə AbdullayevaNews Author